abid-mohamed/Mapping_the_Spatio-Temporal_Distribution_of_Burned_Areas_in_the_Amazon/README.md

 ---

+> **Note**
-**Note:** Each folder contains detailed documentation, code, and any additional resources relevant to the corresponding step.
+>  Each folder contains detailed documentation, code, and any additional resources relevant to the corresponding step.
 You can follow the links to explore each aspect of the project in more detail.